Mortality in mild cognitive impairment varies by subtype, sex, and lifestyle factors: The mayo clinic study of aging

 Digital Object Identifier (DOI)

 Vassilaki, Maria; Cha, Ruth H.; Geda, Yonas E.; Mielke, Michelle M.; Knopman, David S.; Petersen, Ronald C.; and Roberts, Rosebud O., "Mortality in mild cognitive impairment varies by subtype, sex, and lifestyle factors: The mayo clinic study of aging" (2015).
-Neurology Articles.
+Neurology.
 381.